-We have reviewed the accompanying consolidated financial statements of Winbond Electronics Corporation and its subsidiaries (the Group) as of March 31, 2018 and 2017, and the consolidated statements of comprehensive income, changes in equity and cash flows for the three-month periods then ended, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have reviewed the accompanying consolidated financial statements of Winbond Electronics Corporation and its subsidiaries (the Group) as of June 30, 2018 and 2017, and the consolidated statements of comprehensive income for the three-month periods then ended June 30, 2018 and 2017 and for the six-month period then ended June 30, 2018 and 2017, as well as the consolidated statements of changes in equity and cash flows for the six-month periods then ended June 30, 2018 and 2017, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
 Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34 "Interim Financial Reporting".
-Our responsibility is to express a conclusion on the consolidated financial statements based on our reviews.
+Our responsibility is to express a conclusion on the consolidated financial reports based on our reviews.